 Q: Why can’t my child use a smartphone as their primary device?

-A: While smartphones are great as a communication tool, for short internet searches, and are wonderful for taking photos or video, their small screen and tiny keyboard size means their usefulness otherwise is very limited in a classroom setting.
+A: While smartphones are great as a communication tool, for short internet searches, and are wonderful for taking photos or videos, their small screen and tiny keyboard size means their usefulness is limited in a classroom setting.

 Q: What will the device do?
 How will it be used in the classroom?

-A: The device will be used to enhance learning opportunities through accessing a wide range of learning resources.
-It will assist us to provide more individualised learning.
-Access to the internet will be safe using the Hagley system which is closely monitored and tightly filtered.
+A: The device will be used to enhance learning opportunities.
+A device can support many positive learning opportunities such as individualised learning, provide faster feedback, and give students more opportunities to communicate and create.
+Students will need to access the internet, and internet access will be safe using the Hagley system.
+This involves close monitoring and tight filtering.
 Different teachers and different learning areas will use digital technology in various ways.
 Please be assured students will not be on screens all day, every day; there will still be face-to-face teaching and learning approaches used.

 Q: Will I need to have internet access at home?

-A: No, but it is helpful if you do have access to the internet, as this enables your child access to their work and learning resources online, and supports the College’s aim of anytime/anywhere learning.
-If a student needs to make use of free Wi-Fi out in the community, please be aware that these connections may not provide the necessary filters we have on our school network.
+A: No, but it is helpful if students do have access to the internet.
+This enables your child access to their work and learning resources online and supports the College’s aim of anytime/anywhere learning.

 Q: What about the security of the device at school?